Academic Support Services

-The Honors Program at Cincinnati State is open to all full-time and part-time degree seeking students in all divisions who meet Honors Program entrance criteria.
+The Honors Program at Cincinnati State is open to all full-time and part-time degree-seeking students who meet Honors Program entrance criteria.
 For more information see the Honors Program description elsewhere this catalog.

 International Students Office

 Cincinnati State is a member of the Ohio Library Information Network, also known as OhioLINK.
 This network provides access to a central catalog of the colleges and universities throughout Cincinnati and Ohio.
 Students can request books from any other OhioLINK libraries through this system.
-Items are usually delivered within 3 days and are checked out for 3 weeks and renewed up to 6 times.
+Items are usually delivered within 5 days and are checked out for 3 weeks and can be renewed up to 6 times.
 Overdue fines of 50 cents per day are charged for books borrowed from other libraries.
-A fee of $50 per item is charged for books overdue for 30 days, but reduced to $50 if the item is returned.
+A bill of $125 per item is generated for books overdue for 30 days, but reduced to $50 if the item is returned.